MinaProtocol/mina/rfcs/0042-networking-refactor.md

 One notable change that can be made is that, since we are moving to a push-based model for libp2p helper metrics, we no longer need to host a prometheus server from Go.
 However, we will still want the ability to optionally host an http server that exposes the [pprof](https://golang.org/pkg/net/http/pprof/) debugger interface, which we currently support in the metrics server we run.

+## Execution
+[execution]: #execution

+In order to execute on this refactor in a fashion where we can make incremental improvements on the networking layer, we will break the work up as follows:

+1. Migrate existing IPC messages to Cap'N Proto.
+2. Migrate to Unix pipes; split data streams up, except for per-gossip message data streams (which requires message type awareness).
+3. Migrate IPC messages to new protocol design.
+4. Add message type awareness, and split up per-gossip message data streams.

+## Test Plan
+[test-plan]: #test-plan

+In order to test this thoroughly, we need to run the software in a realistic networking scenario and exercise all IPC messages.
+This would involve connecting a node running this upgrade to a testnet, and monitoring the types of IPC messages we transmit while the node is running to ensure we hit them all.
+We would want to run this on a block producer with some stake, a snark coordinator, and some node that we send transactions through so that we properly test the broadcast logic.
+Additionally, we should exercise some bans in order to verify that our gating reconfiguration logic works as expected.
+Otherwise, we will use the monitoring output to inform us of any missed surface area in testing.

 ## Drawbacks
 [drawbacks]: #drawbacks